 - Elaborating and distributing best practices

-- Awareness-raising for members of local associations, civil society organizations, unions of women, of children and of adolescents, the media as well as for parents,
+- Awareness-raising for members of local associations, civil society organizations, unions of women, children and adolescents, the media as well as parents, teachers,

-- Creation and follow-up of local committees for child protection in the communities
+- Creation of local committees for child protection in communities as well as follow-up on these committees

 - Formalization of partnerships with the media to spread reports and interactive radio broadcasts on the issues of the project

-- Training of responsible agents and establishing a chain of agents of intervention for the appropriate and concerted treatment of cases of (sexual) abuse,
+- Training of responsibles and establishing a chain of agents for an appropriate and concerted treatment of cases of (sexual) abuse, exploitation, neglect, forced

-Since 1996, we have implemented more than 70 projects together with our local partners in 9 African countries.
+Since 1996, we have implemented more than 80 projects with our local partners in 10 African countries.

 Our current projects: